Illinois Towns that Allow Backyard Chickens | Illinois Chickens Law

 • Springfield

-Chickens are allowed in most zones, but flock size varies by residential zone, roosters are allowed, a permit is required, and Coops at least 30 feet from neighbors and 10 feet from lot lines.
+Chickens are allowed in most zones, but flock size varies by residential zone.
+Roosters are allowed, but a permit is required, and Coops must be at least 30 feet from neighbors and 10 feet from lot lines.

 • All of Will County